freeCodeCamp/chinese/chinese/articles/git-rebase-handbook.md

 ![image-281](https://www.freecodecamp.org/news/content/images/2023/06/image-281.png)

-Interactive rebase - changing the order of commit and squashing (Source: [Brief](https://youtu.be/3VFsitGUB3s))
+Interactive rebase - changing the order of Commit and squashing (Source: [Brief](https://youtu.be/3VFsitGUB3s))

-Now when I get prompted for a commit message, I can provide the message "Commit 17+19":
+Now when I get prompted for a Commit message, I can provide the message "Commit 17+19":

 ![image-282](https://www.freecodecamp.org/news/content/images/2023/06/image-282.png)

-Providing a commit message (Source: [Brief](https://youtu.be/3VFsitGUB3s))
+Providing a Commit message (Source: [Brief](https://youtu.be/3VFsitGUB3s))

 And now, see our beautiful history: